ska-sa/katgpucbf/doc/xbgpu.networking.rst

 equation above is due to the F-Engines discarding half of the spectrum due to symmetric properties of a fourier transform on real input data.

-As mentioned in 2.4.1, chunk contains `heaps_per_fengine_per_chunk` consecutive heaps from a particular F-Engine.
+As mentioned in :ref:`data-layout`, chunk contains `heaps_per_fengine_per_chunk` consecutive heaps from a particular F-Engine.
 The step in time between timestamps of two consecutive chunks can be calculated using the following:
 `timestamp_step_per_chunk = heaps_per_fengine_per_chunk * timestamp_step`.

 .. todo::